-Deputy CFO, Office of Budget and Planning
+Deputy Chief Financial Officer, Office of Budget and Planning

-McDonald is a 29-year veteran of OBP who began his career in District government as a supervisory budget analyst, where he performed budget formulation and execution for public safety and governmental direction and support District agencies.
+McDonald is a 30-year veteran of OBP who began his career in District government as a supervisory budget analyst, where he performed budget formulation and execution for public safety and governmental direction and support District agencies.
 He became associate deputy CFO in October 1997.

 Prior to joining the District government, McDonald worked for Exxon Company USA as a financial analyst, where he formulated and monitored the operating budget for Exxon’s Eastern Region Division.

-McDonald is a graduate of Howard University, Washington DC, where he earned an MBA in Finance and a bachelor’s in Business Administration.
+McDonald is a graduate of Howard University, Washington D.C., where he earned an MBA in Finance and a bachelor’s in Business Administration.
 He is a member of the Government Finance Officers' Association.